 Since 2018, I create a folder for every client: year -> client name -> project name.
 Under the project, I create subfolders for each deliverable (such as templates) and for files they share with me.

-When the project ends, clients get access to their folder.
+When the project ends, clients get access to their folders.
 No excessive emailing or USB drives!

 My content folder has been completely transformed since I first wrote this post and now only has three elements.
 (Honestly, it used to be so complicated I don’t how I used it for so long.)